essej/pi-midi-host/README.md

 ## Usage

-1. Download latest [Raspberry Pi OS lite image](https://downloads.raspberrypi.org/raspios_lite_armhf/images/) and install it on your SD card with [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+1. Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and choose the Raspbery Pi OS (Legacy 32 bit) Lite (Bullseye)
-1. Create a new file named `ssh` in `/boot` folder of the SD card to enable SSH access.
+1. Edit custom settings in the Imager as part of the install to the card, set username and password.
+Edit Settings to enter WLAN credentials, change to middle tab and enable SSH with normal password authentication.
 1. SSH to your RPi with `ssh pi@<IP_ADDRESS>` (default password is `raspberry`)
 1. Run this command: `bash <(curl -Ls https://raw.githubusercontent.com/sinedied/pi-midi-host/main/setup.sh)`
-1. Reboot
+1. Partway through the script execution, there is a prompt:  `Update apt?
+(Must be done on a fresh system) [y/N] `  Enter N or enter to bypass this step.

 > Note: the filesystem is switched to read-only at the end of the setup, to avoid SD card corruption when powering off.
 To switch it back on and off, use the `rw` and `ro` commands.